People Nerds

 By tapping into the right participants, you can gather meaningful insights that give direction to your product.

-The best way to ensure you are recruiting the right participants for a study is to understand the goals of the research.
+The best way to ensure recruiting the right study participants is to understand the goals of the research.
 You do this by creating a problem statement.

 The way you can form a problem statement is to ask yourself the following questions: